smartboxgroup/smartbox-skeleton/docs/pages/_samples/1JSONProducer.md

 ---
-name: Create a new JSON Producer
+title: Create a new JSON Producer
 permalink: samples/jsonproducer
 ---